 Accessibility statement for Reverse Your Thinking® Mortgage

-We want everyone who visits the Reverse Your Thinking® Mortgage website to feel welcome and find the experience rewarding.
 What are we doing?
 To help us make the Reverse Your Thinking® Mortgage website a positive place for everyone, we've been using the Web Content Accessibility Guidelines (WCAG) 2.1.
 These guidelines explain how to make web content more accessible for people with disabilities, and user friendly for everyone.

 The guidelines have three levels of accessibility (A, AA and AAA).
 We’ve chosen Level AA as the target for the Reverse Your Thinking® Mortgage website.